genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/02_web-components/03_interaction/05_dropdown-menu.md

 ## Usage

-To define its menu items, define the property `items`, as shown below.
+To define the menu items, specify the property `items`, as shown below.

 ```typescript
 export type DropdownMenuItem = {